 13. Halal Beauty – Clean Beauty for All

 As the beauty industry aims to represent more demographics, it’s no surprise that halal-certified beauty products are growing in number.
 Halal beauty means that the products are free of any ingredients derived from pigs or alcohol.
 With vegan, cruelty-free eye-liners, Lyda Beauty‘s newly halal-certified makeup products are now reaching a global market.
 The founder, Lyda Fischer, shares, “Abiding by Halal standards means that there are fewer toxins, no pork or animal-derived ingredients, no GMOs or insects used.
 The word itself means permissible (according to Islamic law) and provides healthier products in general that far outreach the Muslim community.”

 The global Halal cosmetics market size is projected to reach USD 52.02 billion by 2025 with makeup products to be the second-largest segment, registering a CAGR of 12.5% from 2019 to 2025, according to Businesswire.
 To represent their Muslim shoppers, Amara Cosmetics is the first beauty brand in North America to be halal-certified, their products don’t involve the use of any animal products or alcohol.

 Action Step: If your products are already certified cruelty-free, vegan, and alcohol-free, consider getting them certified halal to represent the needs of your Muslim shoppers.

-Does your brand align with any of these current and upcoming 2021 beauty trends?
-Comment below and let us know if and how your brands implements any of these trends.
+Does your brand align with any of these current and upcoming 2022 beauty trends?
+Comment below and let us know if and how your brand implements any of these trends.
 We’d love to include it in this article 🙂

 Want help in uncovering your company’s cult-status brand and marketing strategy?
 Want to be the kind of brand that has customers hopping on waitlists and spreading the word of your brand for you without you even asking?
 Learn more about our beauty brand incubator live program here.